jimporter/mettle/doc/index.md

 # mettle

-**mettle** is a unit testing framework for C++14.
-It aims to maximize readability and clarity, allowing you to focus on writing tests instead of wrestling with the API.
+**mettle** is a "batteries included" unit testing framework for C++14.
+Its mission is to provide a full toolbox to address your testing needs and to look good doing it.

 ## Features
 ---

+#### Build your own assertions

+Expectations (assertions) are defined using composable matchers that automatically generate human-readable output, ensuring even complex objects are easy to test.

+#### Nest your tests

+Suites group your tests together and can be nested as deeply as you need, so you can use their hierarchy to set up and tear down your fixtures for you.

 #### Don't repeat yourself

-Tests can be parameterized by value and by type, allowing you to reuse the same tests with different preconditions.

-#### Declarative, matcher-based expectations

-Expectations (assertions) are created using composable matchers, allowing you to test complex things using a minimal set of core functions.

-#### Nested suites

-Test suites can be nested arbitrarily deep.
-Group your tests however you like, and let the suites set up and tear down your fixtures for you.
+Type- and value-parameterized tests let you write your tests once and apply them to multiple implementations or preconditions.

-#### Aggregate all your tests
+#### Aggregate everything

-Write multiple, independent test files and aggregate them into a single list of results with the `mettle` test runner.
+The `mettle` universal test runner makes it a snap to write multiple, independent test files – even ones running completely different kinds of tests – and aggregate them into a single list of results.

 ---